 (c) Domestic open burning is allowed in all other areas of Clackamas County, subject to OAR 340-264-0050 and 340-264-0060 and the requirements and prohibitions of local jurisdictions and the State Fire Marshal;

-(d) No person may cause or allow to be initiated or maintained any domestic open burning other than during daylight hours unless specified by the Department pursuant to OAR 340-264-0070.
+(d) No person may cause or allow to be initiated or maintained any domestic open burning other than during daylight hours unless specified by DEQ pursuant to OAR 340-264-0070.

 (6) Slash burning on forest land within special open burning control areas not regulated by the Department of Forestry under the Smoke Management Program is prohibited, except as provided in OAR 340-264-0180.